 Demonstrate beginning competency in recording detailed observations and reflection.

-• Evaluate self based on application of competencies that support quality early childhood care and education and
+- Evaluate self based on application of competencies that support quality early childhood care and education and set goals for further

-• Develop and maintain professional working relationships- including regular/weekly communication/collaboration with the course instructor, placement sponsor educator/staff, children and as applicable, parents.
+- Maintain and develop professional working relationships- including regular/weekly communication/collaboration with the course instructor, placement sponsor educator/staff, children and as applicable, parents.